ocaml/ocaml.org/data/tutorials/platform/bp_01_managing_deps.md

 ## Adding Dependencies From a Git Repository

-Sometimes, you may want to install a package directly from a git repository.
-For example, when it is not available on the opam repository, or when you want to use an unreleased version.
+Sometimes, you may want to install a package directly from a Git repository, e.g., when it is not available on the opam repository or when you want to use an unreleased version.

 ### Adding a Git Dependency to a dune-project File

-In OCaml projects that use Dune for building and OPAM for package management, you can specify Git dependencies using a combination of `dune-project` and `.opam.template` files.
+In OCaml projects that use Dune for building and opam for package management, you can specify Git dependencies using a combination of `dune-project` and `.opam.template` files.

-This approach is particularly useful when you want to keep the Dune and OPAM configurations in sync, especially when dealing with external dependencies from Git repositories.
+This approach is particularly useful when you want to keep the Dune and opam configurations in sync, especially when dealing with external dependencies from Git repositories.

-If your project does not have a file with the same name as your project's `.opam` file, but with the file extension `.opam.template`, you have to create it.
+If your project does not have a file matching the name of your project's `.opam` file, but with the file extension `.opam.template`, you have to create it.

-For example, if your project's opam file is `my_project.opam`, create `my_project.opam.template` and use `pin-depends` to tell `opam` to install a package from a git repository.
+For example, if your project's opam file is `my_project.opam`, create `my_project.opam.template` and use `pin-depends` to tell `opam` to install a package from a Git repository.

 ```
 pin-depends: [